Megadrive-Vault/MegaDriver/README.md

     PS: we have in pt-BR besides English

+3. Add the following code to your features/support/env.rb:

+    `Before do
+      Capybara.session_name = :default
+      @other = 0
+    end`

-3. *Set up* MegaDriver as your Capybara driver:
+4. *Set up* MegaDriver as your Capybara driver:

-  * Add "Capybara.default_driver = :megadriver" to your features/support/env.rb
+  * Add `Capybara.default_driver = :megadriver` to your features/support/env.rb
   * *OR* tag your Cucumber scenarios with @megadriver

 ## Example